REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds

 \section{Introduction}

-{Robotic grasping is a widely and actively investigated field in robotics since it plays a crucial and fundamental role in manipulation and interaction with the outside world.
-However, reliable robotic grasping in real-world scenarios is still a challenging task due to the uncertainty caused by unstructured environments, various object geometries, and sensor noise.} Most grasp detection algorithms aim at generating stable grasp configurations with high-quality scores.
-Nevertheless, their performance is far behind human beings.
+Most grasp detection algorithms aim at generating stable grasps with high-quality scores, but the performance is far behind human beings.

-Traditional methods utilizing physical analysis\cite{c6,c14} can generate proper grasps, but it's difficult to obtain grasps on generic objects without 3D models.
-Recent results show the superiority of data-driven methods that can predict grasps on unseen objects\cite{survey1}.

-In\cite{c8,c10}, the grasp represented by a rectangle is detected through a network based on RGB or RGD images.
-Nevertheless, due to lacking consideration of geometric information and {grasp quality metrics}, they struggle to find the optimal grasp and limit the way of grippers contacting objects (e.g. grippers usually perpendicular to the table).
-On the other hand, some methods\cite{c16, c17} assess quality scores of grasp candidates by classification networks.
-However, the running time will go up quickly as the number of candidates increases.
-Recently, S$^4$G\cite{c18} directly regresses grasps using single-point features based on PointNet++ instead of sampling and evaluation. {Since PointNet++ does not explicitly model the local spatial distribution of points, the features contain less shape awareness\cite{c31,c32}.
-When grasping is performed on an area, the less shape awareness leads to less accurate grasp detection.}
+Traditional methods\cite{c6,c7,c14,c13} based on physical analysis struggle to generate grasps of objects without 3D models.
+With a proliferation of deep-learning techniques, the superiority of data-driven methods for grasping unknown objects has been widely investigated\cite{survey1}.
+Based on RGB images, Redmon et al. detect grasps represented by rectangles using CNNs\cite{c8}.
+Nevertheless, due to lacking consideration of geometric information and {grasp quality metrics}, they struggle to find the optimal grasp and limit the way of grippers contacting objects (e.g., grippers usually perpendicular to the table).
+On the other hand, some algorithms assess quality scores of sampled grasp candidates through trained classifiers\cite{c16, c17}.
+However, it is not easy to estimate normals accurately from noisy point clouds, causing the low efficiency of heuristic sampling methods based on the Darboux frame\cite{c18}.
+Also, the execution time will go up quickly as the number of candidates increases.